Brewers vs. Cubs Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Christian Yelich and others are available when the Chicago Cubs host the Milwaukee Brewers at Wrigley Field on Monday at 8:05 PM ET.
+Cody Bellinger and Christian Yelich are two of the top players with prop bets available when the Chicago Cubs and the Milwaukee Brewers play at Wrigley Field on Tuesday (first pitch at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!